interstateone/juke/README.md

 Juke is the best way to show off your mixtapes.

 It runs on [jQuery](http://jquery.com/) and [SoundManager 2](http://www.schillmania.com/projects/soundmanager2/).
 The sound goes through Flash 8+ or &lt;audio&gt;, and SoundManager handles all of that (it's *amazing*), so it works on almost any device.
+It even provides a link to your visitors' iTunes Store to purchase each track.

 How to use Juke
 ---------------